The Complex (band): Musical style

 During an interview with Buddyhead, Shields described The Complex's sound as "just punk rock".
 He added that the band performed a style of punk that was "somewhere between oi punk and older punk."
 Shields was influenced by the Ramones, particularly guitarist Johnny Ramone, whom he referred to as "a noise generator". Ó Maonlaí often attempted to sing in "a hard kind of voice, like John Lydon [...] but always at a drop of a hat he'd be singing away doing Elvis," according to Shields.
 He added that Ó Maonlai was more accustomed to "that kind of singing rather than the post-punk thing", which led to the formation of Hothouse Flowers.

-In a 2013 interview with Pitchfork Media, Shields revealed that during his time in The Complex in 1981, he first experimented with pitch bending, a guitar technique that later became a trademark of My Bloody Valentine's sound, and planned to release recordings from the period on a streaming service.
+In a 2013 interview with Pitchfork, Shields revealed that during his time in The Complex in 1981, he first experimented with pitch bending, a guitar technique that later became a trademark of My Bloody Valentine's sound, and planned to release recordings from the period on a streaming service.